Defaultplayer001/Deus-Ex-Universe-Community-Update-/Deus Ex - PC/README.md

 File resource - Countless contributors - direct & indirect

-Xen:Creator of the Deus Ex Archive.
-Portuguese-PT translation
+Xen: Creator of the Deus Ex Archive.

 Vencdrig: Winzip 2.1 License

-Defaultplayer001: Co-creator, ConFix, Assembling UPV3 (Feel free to contact with any questions or comments, would be happy to hear from you! ) https://www.reddit.com/user/Defaultplayer001/
+Defaultplayer001: Co-creator, ConFix, Assembling UPV3 (Feel free to contact with any questions or comments, would be happy to hear from you! )

+https://www.reddit.com/user/Defaultplayer001/